-Use a layer of parcel tape and clear wax to protect the aileron surface.
-Install the corresponding servo and hatch, make up the linkage from the M3 clevises, 45mm long threaded rod and nuts provided - and connect the linkage from the servo arm to the control surface horn while the glue is curing to help maintain perfect alignment.
+make up the linkage from the M3 clevises, 45mm long threaded rod and nuts provided - and connect the linkage from the servo arm to the control surface horn while the glue is curing to help maintain perfect alignment.
 When cured, remove the plastic parcel tape and make a plywood template, as shown right, so that you can copy the position for gluing in the inboard horn on the other aileron.

-The 2 outer control surface horns are completed using the same method, first finishing one, and then using a template to glue in the other one.
-However, the distance between the clevise holes in the phenolic horns to the hinge axis line (top surface of the wing) should be the same for the inner and outer horns.
-However, because the wing/aileron is 7mm (5/16") thinner at the position of the outer horns, these outer horns must project of the aileron 7mm more than the inner horns.
+The 2 outer control surface horns are completed using the same method, first finishing one, and then using a template (above) The aileron horn template to glue in the other one.
+However, the distance between the used to position the inner horns clevise holes in the phenolic horns to the hinge axis line (top surface of the wing) should be the same for the inner and pendicular to the hinge axis. outer horns.
+However, because the wing/aileron is 6mm (below) Same template, with an (1/4") thinner at the position of the outer horns, these outer extra hole drilled exactly 6mm horns must project of the aileron 6mm more than the inner higher, for installing outer horns. horns.
 This is to ensure that the aileron servo throws are similar and that the servos don't 'fight' against each other.

-Because of the difference between the inner and outer horns, the easiest method is to make the template for the inner horns and glue them both in place first, and then drill another hole in the same template 7mm higher, exactly on a line drawn on the template that is perpendicular to the hinge axis - and use this for the outer horns.
+Because of the difference between the inner and outer horns, the easiest method is to make the template for the inner horns and glue them both in place first, and then drill another hole in the same template 6mm higher, exactly on a line drawn on the template that is perpendicular to the hinge axis - and use this for the outer horns.